(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Keep Track of Everything

-- Personal Capital Review 2020: The Best Free Financial Tools
+- Personal Capital is Now Empower: Best Free Financial Tools Review

 So, use a finite number of credit cards; pay them off each month; review your statements every month; review your bank accounts regularly (stay aware of your balances).